dandamoodi/jenkinsPOC/README.md

 # jenkinsPOC
-Sample Application for Jenkins set up
+Sample Application for Jenkins set up.

+Using Maven